What Is ‘The Housing Act 1988′?

 It’s important for both landlord and tenant to be familiar with the Housing Act because it stipulates their legal rights, which is extremely important to ensure both parties are treated fairly.

-You don’t need to remember each law, but it’s important to remember the Housing Act exists so you can refer to it when needed.
+You don’t need to memorise or study it, but it’s important to remember the Housing Act exists so you can refer to if needed.

 Where can I read The Housing Act?